doctor and nurse in blurry hospital hallway

 Medical and surgical errors occur every day in Massachusetts.
 They often result in serious injury or even death.

-Unlike some states, Massachusetts has very specialized rules that apply to medical malpractice cases.
-These rules create several obstacles for injured patients and their families and require a lawyer with the knowledge and experience to navigate them.
-While many law firms and lawyers claim to handle medical malpractice cases, there are actually a very small number that litigate these cases in Massachusetts.
-SUGARMAN brings decades of experience to each and every medical malpractice case we take on and have the resources necessary to hold hospitals, doctors, surgeons and other medical providers accountable for any harm caused to you or a loved one.
+Many law firms claim to handle medical malpractice cases in Massachusetts but only a very small number actually litigate medical cases.
+SUGARMAN brings decades of experience to every medical malpractice case we take on and we have the resources necessary to hold hospitals, doctors, surgeons and other medical providers accountable for the harm caused to you or a loved one.

 We encourage you to learn more about medical malpractice claims, what needs to be proved under the law in Massachusetts, and SUGARMAN’s outstanding results on behalf of our clients over the years in medical malpractice cases.